RobbieTall/Plannera-ab/README.md

 Vercel runs `npm run build` during deployment, which now executes `prisma generate` before `next build` to ensure the Prisma client is available at build time.

+Pending Prisma migrations are applied automatically during deployments via `npm run migrate:deploy` (see the `vercel-build` script), so the hosted database stays in sync with `prisma/schema.prisma`.

 ## Database setup

 This project uses Prisma with a PostgreSQL database hosted on Vercel/Neon.
 Because `.env*` files are git-ignored, keep sensitive URLs out of commits and source them locally instead.